If you want more from desktop speakers, the Edifier R1700BT is worth a look and a listen.

 Too much bottom

 The opposite is true at the other end of the audio spectrum.
 There is too much bottom.
 Bass lines punch through.
 There’s a hint of booming distortion.
 That’s fine for parties, but a touch off-putting with mood-setting music.
+If you like a lot of bass, there are other bluetooth speakers to consider.

 In general modern rock and electronic music is fine.
 Classical music is more of a challenge, although it is never unpleasant.
 With jazz and classic heavy rock there is often too much happening at the low-end.